-The beta build of Windows 11 has started rolling out to Windows Insider users.
-Windows 11 brings many improvements over the normal Windows 10 such as a new redesigned home interface, a new Microsoft store with native support for Android apps, a re-touched taskbar and icons, and more.
-The stable rollout of Windows 11 might happen in late 2021 or early 2022.
-Many users are willing to try Windows 11 on their PC, but they are not officially eligible for that.
+The stable build of Windows 11 has started rolling out to eligible Windows 10 PC users.
+Windows 11 brings many improvements over the normal Windows 10, such as a new redesigned home interface, a new Microsoft store with native support for Android apps, a re-touched taskbar and icons, and more.
+Many users are willing to try Windows 11 on their PC.
 Well, for those, Windows 11 Media Creation is a helpful tool.
 The Media Creation tool can upgrade its system to Windows 11 seamlessly.

 The Windows Media Creation tool allows users to sideload Windows 11.
-It’s more like flagship a custom ROM in Android with the help of TWRP recovery.
+It’s more like a flagship, a custom ROM in Android with the help of TWRP recovery.
 For some sets of people, the creation tool is easy to use and operable, but it might come out as a bit complicated for beginners.
-So, in this post, we’ll de deciding on How to upgrade your system to Windows 11 using Windows 11 Media Creation Tool.
+So, in this post, we’ll decide how to upgrade your system to Windows 11 using the Windows 11 Media Creation Tool.

 Important steps before proceeding

-- After installing Windows 11 using the Media Creation tool, all of your user data might get cleared.
-So, make sure to take the backup of your data, so you won’t face any problem if your user data gets cleared.
+- After installing Windows 11 using the Media Creation tool, your user data might get cleared.
+So, make sure to take a backup of your data so you won’t face any problems if your user data gets cleared.

 - A good network connection is always recommended.
-It’s must require to install Windows 11 and to create a bootable USB Drive.
+It must be required to install Windows 11 and to create a bootable USB Drive.

 - If you’re creating the bootable USB instead of installing Windows 11, a USB Drive with a minimum of 8GB of RAM is always suggested.